vacharich1/HardwareTemp/README.md

 An arduino sketch is included to display all the HardwareTemp infos on a 16*2 lcd screen.

 Just upload the sketch to the arduino, connect it to the computer and select the COM port in the HardwareTemp settings.

+###### Troubleshooting
+This is just the C# project.
+To use it you will have to compile it through Visual Studio.

+If you have any problem with the software, just delete the "settings.ini" file to reset to software.